MrAfitol/CustomDoors/README.md

 # CustomDoors
 This plugin added new doors, if you have any ideas where else you can add a door, then write to me in the discord **`MrAfitol#3333`**
+**And if you don't like some door, you can remove it through the configs.**

 ## Snapshot of added doors
 ### Door #1